FREQUENTLY ASKED QUESTIONS (FAQ)

 I offer a free 15 minute phone consultation.

-Sessions cost $190 for a 60 minute hour, which is slightly lower than the recommended rate set out by the Psychologists’ Association of Alberta (PAA).
+Sessions cost $200 for a 60 minute hour, as per the current recommended rate set out by the Psychologists’ Association of Alberta (PAA).
 Please see the PAA website for more information about recommended fees for psychologists in Alberta.
 Please contact me for more information.

 Payment can be made through cash, cheque, credit or e-transfer and is due on the session date.

 If you have insurance coverage, you may be able to claim the receipt, but contact your insurance provider for more information on the type of coverage you have.
 Fees paid out of pocket may be eligible for a tax deduction, but please contact an accountant for more information.

 Will my insurance cover the sessions?